-This weekend is the Kentucky Derby.
-You'll probably be drinking Mint Juleps, the official drink of the Kentucky Derby, since 1938.
-Why not step it up a notch and make these fabulous Mint Julep Truffles?
-I'm all about easy, and the recipe below is just that!
+I have two recipes for Mint Julep Truffles to help you celebrate the Kentucky Derby.
+Too late to make these today?
+Well, they are perfect for the Triple Crown, too!
+The Mint Julep has been the official drink of the Kentucky Derby, since 1938.
+Why not step it up a notch and add chocolate?
+I'm all about easy, and the two recipes below are just that!

-Mint juleps are traditionally served in pewter or silver julep cups.
+Mint Juleps are traditionally served in pewter or silver julep cups.
 I always love an opportunity to buy unique tableware.
-You can always serve the truffles in mint julep cups!
+You can serve the truffles in mint julep cups!

 Read more about the history of the Mint Julep at whatscooking america.

 Put chopped chocolate in bowl and set aside.